Skip to main content

 • 5-7 makes it suitable for daily-wear jewelry.

-• The fine-grained, fibrous crystal structure of chalcedony gives it a lower density and different fracture behavior than macrocrystalline quartz varieties.
+• The fine-grained, fibrous crystal structure gives it a lower density and different fracture behavior than macrocrystalline quartz.

 Which Chakras Does Blue Chalcedony Connect To?